New Apple iPad Mini review: renovated, not reimagined

 Amazing colossal iPhones

 To reacclimate myself to the iPad Mini experience–my main iPad (and main computer, period) is a 12.9-inch iPad Pro–I borrowed my wife’s Mini, which I gave to her as a Christmas present in 2015.
-Remarkably, that version remained the current iPad Mini ever since, which means that my wife’s Mini has been simultaneously long-in-the-tooth and state-of-the-art.
+Remarkably, that version remained the current iPad Mini ever since, which means that her Mini has been simultaneously long-in-the-tooth and state-of-the-art.

 Physically, the new iPad Mini is identical to the old one; as I sat with it and its 2015 ancestor in front of me, I sometimes briefly confused one for the other.
 But even as the Mini has stuck with its 7.9-inch display, the world has changed around it.
 When Apple introduced the original iPad Mini in 2012, the need for a smallish iPad was so obvious that fans fantasized about the product well before it existed.
 Back then, the biggest iPhone you could buy was the new iPhone 5, with a 4-inch screen; the Mini provided copious additional display acreage in a package that was more portable than the full-sized iPad.

 In the almost six and a half subsequent years, iPhones have just kept growing: The largest current model, the iPhone XS Max, has a 6.5-inch screen.
 For many people, that might be enough to make the iPad Mini a $399 redundancy.
 But you know what?
-Its 7.9 inches is still bigger than 6.5 inches, yet small enough–and, at .66 of a pound, easy enough to hold–that the Mini has an intimate feel that big-boy iPads lack.
+7.9 inches is still bigger than 6.5 inches.
+Yet the Mini remains small enough–and, at .66 of a pound, easy enough to hold–that it has an intimate feel that big-boy iPads lack.
 Many apps benefit from that extra space and the Mini’s 4:3 aspect ratio, such as Apple’s own Texture magazine reader, which is unwieldy on an iPhone and a pleasure on the Mini.

 Then there are apps for drawing, painting, doodling, and jotting.
 Serious artists certainly benefit from having a spacious digital canvas, which is why professionals use Wacom Cintiq screens in sizes as big as 33 inches.
 But for impromptu expressions of creativity, there’s a lot to be said for a drawing surface that’s bigger than any smartphone screen–even that of the pen-equipped Samsung Galaxy Note–yet compact enough to hold in one hand while you wield a stylus with the other.
 Something, in other words, like an iPad Mini with the $99 Pencil.